joeseos/necro-com/docs/campaigns/underhells-campaign/abyssal-ferrymen-team.md

 #### "Here To Help"[​](#here-to-help "Direct link to Here To Help")
 Unlike other models, Abyssal Ferryman teams are not counted during the Choose Crew step of the pre-battle sequence.
 Instead, at the end of this step, these models may be added to the crew, regardless of the Crew Selection method in use (note that a Ferryman Steersman may only be included if the scenario is an Ash Wastes battle).
 This may take the number of models in a starting crew above the number specified by the scenario.

-Abyssal Ferryman Team Special Rules[​](#abyssal-ferryman-team-special-rules "Direct link to Abyssal Ferryman Team Special Rules")
+Ferryman Skipper Special Rules[​](#abyssal-ferryman-team-special-rules "Direct link to Abyssal Ferryman Team Special Rules")
 --------------------------------------------------------------------------------------------------------------------------------

 #### Leader Of The Ferryman[​](#leader-of-the-ferryman "Direct link to Leader Of The Ferryman")